gardrek/VVpet/README.md

 | Minus - | Decrease size
 | Equals = | Increase size

-Consoles in the vPET series have the following buttons, which are mapped to keys on the keyboard:
+Consoles in the vPET series may have the following buttons, which are mapped to keys on the keyboard:

 | vPET | Emulator Key |
 |-|-